mrw34/mrw34.github.com/_posts/2025-06-11-new-river-path.md

 ---
-title: "New River Path: Hertford to Stoke Newington (2025)"
+title: "New River Path: Hertford to Stoke Newington"
 ---

 The [New River Path](https://en.wikipedia.org/wiki/New_River_Path) is a long-distance footpath following the course of the New River, a 17th-century aqueduct.